How do 529 Plans Affect Financial Aid?

 The federal aid formula is more complicated than what is described here, but this gives you a general idea of how to calculate impact.

-How Upcoming Changes to FAFSA will Affect 529 Plans
+How FAFSA Simplification Affects 529 Plans

 This is good news for financial aid and 529 plans, as students will be able to make withdrawals from all kinds of 529 accounts at any time during their studies with less impact on their eligibility for financial aid.